 Modern customers want and need a little more data to support big purchasing decisions.
 Considering property is the largest purchase most people will make, new smart sensors can only be a welcome addition to the real estate experience.

 Beacons for real estate is one of the fastest growing technologies in realty today.
 For example, beacons are being used more often in selling real estate.
 BeaconSAGE is an IoT provider that creates beacons for realtors.
 Use them to create virtual tours, give buyers more information on square footage, and even place beacons around the exterior of a house so that when a buyer is near, the beacon transmits more information about the property before a realtor even arrives.

 There are many advantages of beacons for real estate.
 Beacons can be used to give potential buyers (and renters) and personalized buying experience.
 Making it easier for realtors to sell desirable property to customers with the purchasing power.

 With more IoT devices finding a home in real estate, we can expect homes to get smarter, easier to run and more energy efficient.
 Realtors won’t need to work as hard, when they've got IoT support, but they will need to ensure homes are up to the standard that many new buyers expect.
 IoT-enabled software applications also open up new ways for realtors and property managers to improve the buying experience.

-About author: Dariya Lopukhina is a technology enthusiast and writer working for Anadea, where we leverage our 18+ years expertise in software development to harness innovative technologies like IoT and build effective IT solutions for real estate, healthcare and other industries.
+About author: Dariya Lopukhina is a technology enthusiast and writer working for Anadea, where we leverage our 18+ years expertise in real estate software development services to harness innovative technologies like IoT, healthcare and other industries.
 Found out more about her on LinkedIn.